mcpython4-coding/Documentation/mcpython/engine/ResourceLoader.md

             variable file

         variable loc

-    function read_image(file: str)

-        will read the content of an file in binary mode
+        Will read the content of a file in binary mode
         :param file: the file to load
         :return: the content

+            variable file

             variable data

             variable resource